 2. Amanda Nunes

-Amanda Nunes goes down as the top fighter in the history of women’s MMA, defeating Ronda Rousey, Cris Cyborg, Holly Holm, Valentina Shevchenko, and Miesha Tate.
-She was born in a small town in Brazil called Pojuca and was first involved in fighting when her mother signed her up for capoeira classes at 5 years old.
+Amanda Nunes is the top fighter in women’s MMA history, defeating Ronda Rousey, Cris Cyborg, Holly Holm, Valentina Shevchenko, and Miesha Tate.
+She was born in a small town in Brazil called Pojuca and got involved in fighting when her mother signed her up for capoeira classes at 5 years old.